thomasjsn/uimg/readme.md

 ```
 {
   "status": "ok",
+  "operation": "retrieve",
   "message": "Image already uploaded",
+  "image_id": "1u5c7w",
   "url": "https://your.uimg.instance/1u5c7w.jpg"
 }
 ```

+Token is not returned when an image already exists, only the original uploader can delete an image.

 ### Script
 Since aliases isn't available in e.g. [Ranger](https://github.com/ranger/ranger), using a script is also an option.
 Make sure to make it available in PATH, like `/usr/local/bin/`: